-Levels of Hospital/Homebound Instruction
+Levels of Hospital Homebound Instruction

-Full Instruction: A student who will miss 15 consecutive days or more of classroom instruction because of a medical condition, either physical or psychiatric, may be considered for full hospital/homebound instruction.
+Full Instruction: A student who will miss 15 consecutive days or more of classroom instruction because of a medical condition, either physical or psychiatric, may be considered for full hospital homebound instruction.

-Partial Instruction: A student who has a medical condition that significantly affects his or her stamina or ability to function in a full-day academic setting may be considered for partial hospital/homebound instruction, while continuing to attend school for one or more classes.
-A collaborative plan must be developed and other less restrictive alternatives must be considered first.
-Partial hospital/homebound instruction may be part of the process of reintegrating a student who has been on full hospital/homebound instruction.
+Partial Instruction: A student who has a medical condition that significantly affects his or her stamina or ability to function in a full-day academic setting may be considered for partial hospital homebound instruction, while continuing to attend school for one or more classes.
+A collaborative plan must be developed, and other less restrictive alternatives must be considered first.
+Partial hospital homebound instruction may be part of the process of reintegrating a student who has been on full hospital homebound instruction.

-Intermittent Instruction: A student who undergoes medical treatment protocols that affect the student's ability to consistently function in a school setting may be considered for intermittent hospital/homebound services.
+Intermittent Instruction: A student who undergoes medical treatment protocols that affect the student's ability to consistently function in a school setting may be considered for intermittent hospital homebound services.
 For example, a student who is receiving a series of chemotherapy treatments for cancer may be able to attend school between, but not during, the treatment phases.

-Other students having chronic conditions, such as sickle cell anemia or severe seasonal asthma, which cause significant, yet intermittent, school absences may also qualify for hospital/homebound instruction.
+Other students having chronic conditions, such as sickle cell anemia or severe seasonal asthma, which cause significant, yet intermittent, school absences may also qualify for hospital homebound instruction.
 To qualify, the doctor must anticipate that the student will miss a significant amount of school.
-The school, ESE Program Specialist, family, and doctor shall develop a collaborative plan to include conditions under which hospital/homebound or classroom instruction can be implemented.
-Whenever possible, the student's classroom teachers will be assigned as the homebound teacher.
+The school ESE team, ESE Hospital Homebound Program Specialist, family, and doctor shall develop a collaborative plan to include conditions under which hospital homebound or classroom instruction can be implemented.